Harry-Yates/Harry-Yates/README.md

 Based in Stockholm · [harryyates.com](https://harryyates.com)

 <!-- WEATHER_START -->
-Stockholm 12° ☁️ · London 16° ☁️
+Stockholm 12° 🌧️ · London 16° ☁️

 # 12°
-☁️ **This afternoon, mostly cloudy with broken cloud formations, sunset at 3:27 PM.**
+🌧️ **This afternoon, light rain with minimal accumulation, sunset at 3:27 PM.**

 **↑** 12° **↓** 4° · Tomorrow: ☀️ 3°
 Week: █▃▂▂▂▂▁ (-1° to 11°)